Online for the 2024-2025 School Year

 Length of Course: Friday, August 23, 2024 to Friday, May 9, 2025.
 This will include breaks for major U.S. holidays and seasonal breaks.

 Course Description: This is a college-level course to prepare students for the Advanced Placement Language and Composition exam by engaging in critical reading, writing, and discussion.
 The stated purpose of the course (from the College Board) is to “emphasize the expository, analytical, and argumentative writing that forms the basis of academic and professional communication.”
 To accomplish this goal, we learn to read texts closely to determine the author’s purpose and means of conveying his or her message.
 In addition to literature, we engage in analysis of images and audio recordings to better understand the processes of communication and persuasion.
 Our goal is to develop skills in describing, explaining, and arguing through examining texts from various time periods and genres and through writing formal and informal responses to them in various modes.
-We also complete timed essays and practice tests to help prepare students for the AP exam.
+We also complete timed essays and practice tests to help prepare students for the AP® exam.

 Goals for Next Year: Greater student interaction with one another, one-on-one attention and instruction.
 In the 2023/2024 school year, we were lucky to have a small and intimate cohort of students.
 I like to keep classes small and focus on the personal growth and achievements of students, facilitating an environment where students feel motivated to take risks in their work and go above-and-beyond what they previously thought themselves capable of doing.
-This however can mean that less students are able to join Zoom classes.

 *I do not penalize late work except in the case of major writing assignments since late draft submissions will affect my ability to give detailed commentary.
 It is the student's responsibility to keep up with the coursework.
 I am flexible with deadlines in the case of emergencies or illness if contacted via email ahead of time.
 Students will receive grades and feedback from myself directly.
 The hard deadline for grades is at the end of each semester.
 I will submit a grade to PA Homeschoolers at the end of each semester for transcript purposes, but information on grades is available to students and parents through Canvas at any point during the semester.

 Technology: This course will use Canvas and so students must have access to the internet in order to use Canvas and complete assignments.
-Video calls will be made via Zoom.
+Video calls/meetings will be made via Zoom.
 Students should also have access to their emails for occasional updates/information.

 Required Texts:

-• The Elements of Style (Fourth Edition) by Strunk and White
+- The Elements of Style (Fourth Edition) by Strunk and White

-• The Elements of Rhetoric by Ryan N.S.
+- The Elements of Rhetoric by Ryan N.S.
 Topping

-• “They Say, I Say”: The Moves That Matter (Fifth Edition) by Graff, Birkenstein, and Durst
+- “They Say, I Say”: The Moves That Matter (Fifth Edition) by Graff, Birkenstein, and Durst

 Readings from Writing Arguments: A Rhetoric With Readings (Tenth Edition) by Ramage, Bean, and Johnson will be provided online via Canvas Other readings such as sermons, speeches, essays, narrative nonfiction, philosophy, and other material will be included in each unit.